-Bacon bitz Chipotle maple glaze ($6) was fatty and had a spicy glaze.
-3 pieces of Wonderful artery clogging!
+Bacon bitz Chipotle maple glaze ($8 for 6) was fatty and had a slightly spicy glaze.
+6 pieces of Wonderful artery clogging!

 September Special Heirloom Tomato and Watermelon Salad ($10) herbed goat cheese, and chipotle florentine had a nice sweet savory interplay.
 Refreshing during those warm summer/fall days.
 Accented with a chocolate crisp wafer.